agormp/sumt/README.md

 The command below causes sumt to do the following:

-* `--mcc`: Compute maximum clade credibility tree.
-Note: input trees need to be based on a clock model for this to be meaningful.
+* `--mbc`: Compute maximum bipartition credibility tree
 * `-b 0.25`: Discard 25% of tree samples as burn-in
 * `--cadepth`: set node depth for each clade to mean node depth observed for MRCA of that clade among input trees (this is the same as `treeannotator -heights ca` in the BEAST2 package).
 Note: only meaningful when input trees are clock trees.
 * `--rootmaxfreq`: Root summary-tree at location most frequently observed in input trees